Mission Statement and Vision

 - Stefano Tijerina, Lecturer, Management, MBS

 - Deborah Eremita, Undergraduate Program Coordinator, Assistant Professor of Nursing

 - Timothy Cole, Associate Dean for Academics, CLAS

-- Student Representatives: Sara Imam, Nominated by Student Government (1 JR, 1 SR)
+- Student Representatives: Olivia Lovejoy, Nominated by Student Government (1 JR, 1 SR)

 “I also take away from this experience a newfound enthusiasm for collaborative student-faculty research, recognizing the endless mutual benefits of engaging my… students as colleagues with whom I might share scholarly questions and conduct future, common research.”